HuasenJiang/MolDVC-DTA/README.md

          ```text
          >MKKFFDSRREQGGSGLGSGSSGGGGSTSGLGSGYIGRVFGIGRQQVTVDEVLAEGGFAIVFLVRTSNGMKCALKRMFVNNEHDLQVCKREIQIMRDLSGHKNIVGYIDSSINNVSSGDVWEVLILM...
 Q2M2I8
          >PFWKILNPLLERGTYYYFMGQQPGKVLGDQRRPSLPALHFIKGAGKKESSRHGGPHCNVFVEHEALQRPVASDFEPQGLSEAARWNSKENLLAGPSENDPNLFVALYDFVASGDNTLSITKGEKLR...
 P00519

-         ```
-      3. Download the corresponding protein structure file from the PDB（https://www.rcsb.org/） or Alphafold2(https://alphafold.com/) DB according to the Uniprot ID.
-Then you can get the contact map file by runing the following scripts:
-         ```python
-         python generate_contact_map.py --input_path '...data/your_dataset_name/your_pdb_dir/'  --output_path '...data/your_dataset_name/your_contact_map_dir/'  --chain_id 'A'
-         ```
-      4. Construct the graph data for drugs and proteins.
+      3. Construct the graph data for drugs and seq data proteins.
 Assume that you already have aboving files (1.2.3) in your `data/your_dataset_name/` folder, you can simply run following scripts:
          ```python
          python created_data.py --path '..data/'  --dataset 'your_dataset_name'  --output_path '..data/'
          ```
-      5. Finally, Upload the Uniprot IDs of all proteins in your dataset to the String DB(https://string-db.org/) for PPI networks data, and the feature descriptor of protein in PPI network we used can be available from Interpro (https://www.ebi.ac.uk/interpro/).

    :bulb: Note that the above is just a description of the general steps, and you may need to make some modification to the original script for different datasets.